CounterpartyXCP/Documentation/CLI/examples.md

     send --source=[another_address] --destination=[bobusd_address] --quantity=[quantity] --asset=XCP

-If Bob wants to call back 1% of all BOBUSD, he would run the following
-command: :

-    callback --source=[bobs_address] --fraction=.01 --asset=BOBUSD

 If [user] wants to “cash in” 100 BOBUSD for 100 USD when the exchange rate is 10 USD/XCP, he would first send his BOBUSD to [bobs\_address]: